aditya-167/Q-Learn-Kalman-Filter-SBR/README.md

 ![](img/bad.gif)

-`Robot recovery response when angular output passed directly for Q-learning`
+`Robot recovery response slower when angular output passed directly for Q-learning`

 ![](img/good.gif)

-`Robot recovery response when angular output passed through Kalman-filter for Q-learning`
+`Robot recovery response faster when angular output passed through Kalman-filter for Q-learning`

 It was found that Q-learning model trained with Kalman flter had better time response when external disturbance was applied compared to without Kalman flter.
 This approach of cascading two well-tested techniques